 Step 7: Turn on all the necessary equipment and let the sump run for some time.
 This ensures denitrifying bacteria and algae can establish inside of the tank.
 This may take a few days to some weeks.
 You must then use a liquid testing kit to monitor the water parameters (ammonia, nitrite, and nitrates).

-Step 8: Ensure the pH, GH, and the salt level is correct before you add your desired breed of saltwater fish.
+Step 8: Ensure the pH, GH, and salt levels are correct before you add your desired breed of saltwater fish.

 Protein skimmers: These are essential for saltwater aquariums.
 Protein skimmers remove biological waste within the saltwater aquarium.
 They use a foaming function to keep the aquarium clean.